turbot/steampipe-mod-aws-thrifty/controls/docs/apigateway.md

 3. Under "Settings", enable "Cache Settings"
 4. Configure the cache size and other parameters as needed

 Note that caching does incur additional costs, but these are often offset by reduced backend costs and improved performance.

+### API Gateway Stage Low Usage

+API Gateway stages that haven't been updated in over 90 days may indicate unused or underutilized resources.
+Identifying and removing these resources can help reduce costs.

+When an API Gateway has low usage:
+- You're paying for resources that aren't providing value
+- The API may be obsolete or replaced by newer versions
+- Associated resources (Lambda functions, VPC endpoints, etc.) may also be unused

+To optimize costs:
+1. Review the usage patterns of flagged APIs
+2. Determine if the API is still needed
+3. If not needed:
+   - Back up any important configurations
+   - Delete the API and associated resources
+4. If needed but rarely used:
+   - Consider consolidating with other APIs
+   - Implement auto-scaling if appropriate